Technology

 Most homes receive estimated RHI payments, but you may be required to install a meter and submit meter readings so Ofgem knows how much to pay you.
 Ofgem decides whether or not your system should be metered.

-From spring/summer 2017, all new heat pumps applying to receive RHI payments must have an electricity meter installed with them.
+From September 2017, all new heat pumps applying to receive RHI payments must have an electricity meter installed with them.
 This is to help consumers make most efficient use of their heat pumps by making them monitor the performance of their system and understanding its electricity usage.

 Ofgem offers an extra annual payment if you register for a Metering and Monitoring Service Package.

 For biomass boilers that burn wood pellets, air-source heat pumps and ground-source heat pumps, Ofgem offers an extra annual payment if you register for a Metering and Monitoring Service Package (MMSP) that monitors the performance of your system.

 The payments are: £200 per year for a biomass pellet boiler; and £230 per year for an air/ground-source heat pump for the first 10,000 applicants each year.

 It's paid quarterly into the same bank account where you'll receive your RHI payments.
 You are eligible regardless of whether your system needs to be metered for RHI payments.

-Heat demand limits will also be introduced for heat pumps and biomass boilers from spring/summer 2017.
+Heat demand limits were introduced for heat pumps and biomass boilers from September 2017.
 These limit the financial support that owners get for their renewable heat use.
 If your home’s heat demand (on your EPC) is above the limits (below), your payments will be capped.

 |Technology